ragss8/Khatejao/README.md

 Note: Both for Login and Signup The forms render on the same page on the App Component as an overlay.

-3.->The implementation for major operations is done , still three functionalities are remaining as of now: what has been implemented?
+3.->The implementation for major operations is done . what has been implemented?
 --Storing the Restaurant Information by post Request.
 --Using Redux thunk retrieving the RestaurantDetails as a prop to show the Restaurant_Name,delivery_Time and contact_Info as of now and show up in the Restaurant_Container